 Patient presents with congenitally missing lateral incisors and the cuspids were moved forward orthodontically and implants were placed completing her smile.

-One implant and four all porcelain restorations changed this persons life from being afraid to smile to smiling constantly.
+One implant and four all-porcelain restorations changed this persons life.
+This allowed her to go from being afraid to smile to smiling constantly.

 News and Articles

 Maintaining the quality of your dental implants plays an important role in achieving long-lasting results.
 You should visit your dentist for cleanings four times per year.
 Proper at-home hygiene, including brushing and flossing, is important to maintain your oral health.
 Wearing a night guard to prevent bruxism, or grinding, will protect both implants and natural teeth from breaking down.
 Vigilant care will ensure the longest-lasting results possible.

 Many patients will choose to undergo the Zoom!
 Teeth Whitening process to achieve whiter, brighter teeth during the implant process — once fabricated, the implant crowns will not change color.
 Teeth whitening prior will ensure that all your teeth are the same color, which provides more natural, flawless results.